 Mary wrote a petition to get a pedestrian crossing on a local busy road, where people with disabilities, elderly people and school children were struggling to get to a bus stop.
 She collected over 100 signatures, video interviewed her neighbours and met with her MP.
 Mary has also been twice shortlisted as a finalist in the National Learning Disability and Autism Awards for this and other hard work in advocating for people.
 Mark and Chris wrote a petition to fix drains and potholes in their local area.
 They collected over 100 signatures and invited their MP to visit.
 Alex asked the council to fix a road leading up to two supported living homes.
 Thanks to his campaigning, the road was resurfaced.

-Check them out on social media below!
+Check out Campaign 4 Change (C4C) on social media below!